Nematodes on Blueberries

 In conclusion, nematode problems on blueberry in Michigan seem uncommon, except where dagger nematodes are involved in virus transmission.
 Sampling before planting is strongly advised for identifying potential future problem sites.
 Post-plant control options involve the destruction of infested plants and spot-treating of nematode populations.
 If bushes are tested for viruses and found to be positive, all roots should be removed from the soil prior to replanting.
 Be sure to replant with a variety that has tolerance or resistance to the virus(es) identified on the site (if this information is available).

-If you have questions or concerns about nematodes on blueberries or any other crops, please call Fred Warner at 517-432-1333 or Angela Tenney at 517-353-8563.
-All nematode samples should be sent to Diagnostic Services, 578 Wilson Rd., Room 117 Center for Integrated Plant Systems (CIPS), Michigan State University, East Lansing, Michigan 48824.
+If you have questions or concerns about nematodes on blueberries or any other crops, please call Angela Tenney at 517-353-8563.
+All nematode samples should be sent to Plant and Pest Diagnostics, 578 Wilson Rd., Room 117 Center for Integrated Plant Systems (CIPS), Michigan State University, East Lansing, Michigan 48824.
 Presently, the fee is $25.00 for nematode analysis.